Ylianst/MeshCentral/readme.txt

 Update and uninstall
 --------------------

-Upgrading or uninstalling MeshCentral is super easy, just use npm as usual.
+Uninstalling MeshCentral is super easy, just use npm as usual.
+For updating, just install over the previous version by installing again, data files will not be changed.
 From the parent folder of node_module, enter ether:

 ```
-	npm upgrade meshcentral
+	npm install meshcentral
 	npm uninstall meshcentral
 ```